And narrative in the so-called novel

 we had to agree it was true.
 We even

 lie to our diaries.
-Or at least I did.
+Or at least I do.
 This

 I seize upon quietly, feeling a pang of